aspose-words/Aspose.Words-API-References/english/net/aspose.words.rendering/noderendererbase/getopaqueboundsinpixels/_index.md

 ---
 title: NodeRendererBase.GetOpaqueBoundsInPixels
 second_title: Aspose.Words for .NET API Reference
 description: NodeRendererBase method.
-Calculates the opaque bounds of the shape in pixels for a specified zoom factor and resolution in C#
+Calculates the opaque bounds of the shape in pixels for a specified zoom factor and resolution in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.rendering/noderendererbase/getopaqueboundsinpixels/